-The Company's marketable securities include investments in highly rated debentures (mainly of U.S., Canada, Australia and other Europan countries) corporations and governmental bonds.
-The financial institutions that hold the Company's marketable securities are major U.S. financial institutions, located in the United States.
+The Company's marketable securities include investments in highly-rated corporate debentures (mainly of U.S., UK, France, Canada, and other countries) and governmental bonds.
+The financial institutions that hold the Company's marketable securities are major financial institutions located in the United States.
 Management believes that the Company's marketable securities portfolio is a diverse portfolio of highly-rated securities and the Company's investment policy limits the amount the Company may invest in each issuer, and accordingly, management believes that minimal credit risk exists from geographic or credit concentration with respect to these securities.

-As of December 31, 2016 and June 30, 2016, the amortized cost of the Company's marketable securities was \$118,950 and \$111,514, respectively, and their stated market value was \$118,727 and \$111,609, respectively, representing a net unrealized loss of \$223 and a net unrealized gain of \$95, respectively.
+As of December 31, 2017, December 31, 2016, and June 30, 2016, the amortized cost of the Company's marketable securities was \$180,974, \$118,950, and \$111,514, respectively, and their stated market value was \$180,384, \$118,727, and \$111,609, respectively, representing a net unrealized loss of \$590, \$223, and a net unrealized gain of \$95, respectively.

-The trade receivables of the Company are derived from sales to Customers located primarily in North America, Europe and Australia.
+The trade receivables of the Company are derived from sales to Customers located primarily in North America, Europe, and Australia.

-The Company generally does not require collateral however, in certain circumstances, the Company may require letters of credit, other collateral or additional guarantees.
+The Company generally does not require collateral, however, in certain circumstances, the Company may require letters of credit, other collateral, or additional guarantees.

 An allowance for doubtful accounts is determined with respect to specific debts that are doubtful of collection.
-The Company accrued \$226, \$235 and \$13 as allowance for doubtful accounts as of December 31, 2016, June 30, 2016 and 2015, respectively.
+The Company accrued \$128, \$226, and \$235 as allowance for doubtful accounts as of December 31, 2017 and 2016 and June 30, 2016, respectively.

 In addition, an accrual for rebates is allocated to specific debts.
-The Company accrued \$9,089, \$4,294 and \$659 for rebates as of December 31, 2016, June 30, 2016 and 2015, respectively.
+The Company accrued \$17,428, \$9,089, and \$4,294 for rebates as of December 31, 2017 and 2016 and June 30, 2016, respectively.

-As of December 31, 2016, June 30, 2016 and 2015, the Company had one, two and one major customers (customers with a balance that represents more than 10% of total trade receivables) which accounted in the aggregate for approximately 20.2%, 34.4% and 30.0%, respectively, of the Company's consolidated trade receivables.
+As of December 31, 2017 and 2016 and June 30, 2016, the Company had two, one, and two major customers (customers with a balance that represents more than 10% of total trade receivables), respectively, which accounted in the aggregate for approximately 35.2%, 20.2%, and 34.4%, respectively, of the Company's consolidated trade receivables.